 Whenever we renew our relationship with a scent we knew in the past, all the memories come back with it.
 Sage is the herb most evocative in this way.

-Sage is tangled in our memories of holiday meals. it brings back Thanksgiving at grandmothers, guests with Christmas presents, basting the turkey.
+Sage is tangled in our memories of holiday meals. it brings back Thanksgiving at Grandmothers, guests with Christmas presents, and basting the turkey.

 It all comes back to mind as we chop and stir!